pytact/office-world-be/cursor/guidelines/Feature9/F9_api_spec.md

     create: ClassVar[dict] = {
         "summary": "Purpose of this API is to create a new leave request", "description": "Creates a new leave request for the authenticated user.
 Requires manager_approver_id and hr_approver_id (both must be in the same company).
 Validates overlapping leave requests, non-working days (weekends/holidays), and employee active status.
 Calculates number_of_days from date range and day_type.
 Sets initial manager_status to PENDING_MANAGER and hr_status to PENDING_HR.
-Triggers notification to manager approver.
+Triggers notification to manager approver and HR approver.
 Only active employees can create leave requests."
     }

     get: ClassVar[dict] = {